WATER AND SANITATION

 Human resource development

 The supply of potable water is inadequate in the Municipality.
-None of the settlements that has access to pipe borne water.
+None of the settlements has access to pipe borne water.
 The only potable water available is borehole which is not adequate to meet the demand of the population.
 The other forms of water are hand-dug wells, streams, rivers and ponds.
 The quality of water from these sources of water is rivers and ponds.
 This has a bearing on the incidence of water-related diseases (e.g. bilharzias) excreta or human waste disposal, garbage disposal, and liquid household waste and storm water disposal.

 A survey done by the Assin Foso Municipal Water and Sanitation Team revealed that majority of the households (82%) do not use proper drainage facilities in disposing off waste water/liquid.
 Only about 18 percent use drains in liquid waste disposal.
 Of the 18 percent, about 93.1 per cent live in the urban settlements especially Foso and Bereku.
 From the foregoing, it could be deduced that drainage facilities are inadequate and the available ones are in deplorable conditions.